To book call 020 8069 9000

 In addition, it would be possible for the open course format to be run for all the contract managers of a specific government department with the option for this to be held at the department's premises.

-Participants will secure an understanding of why contract management is so important and the key risks to achieving value for money which it presents.
-Participants will have a clearer understanding of the strategies which are needed to maximising the effectiveness of the contract management in which they are engaged.
+Participants will secure an understanding of why contract management is so important and how to manage the key risks to achieving value for money which it presents.
+Participants will have a clearer understanding of the strategies which are needed to maximise the effectiveness of contract management and to gain early warning of problems suppliers may be facing which could affect service delivery.

-Participants will also be able to solve their own specific contract issues alongside the external supplier and formulate solutions that are agreeable to both parties.
+For those attending with private sector partners participants will also be able to address their own specific contract issues, working to formulate solutions that are agreeable to both parties.

 10:00 - 16:00